xcanndy/recruitment-task_infinity-group/README.md

 To develop project use `gulp`.

-To check on which port the project is running look in command line
+To check on which port the project is running look in command line.

 ## Deployment
 To build project (production mode) use `gulp build:prod`.